A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: de Broglie-Bohm Pure Shape Dynamics Model

 \subsection{The classical relational $N$-body system}

-The de Broglie-Bohm approach allows a simple investigation of the classical limit: Whenever the evolution of the quantum potential $V_{Q}=-\frac{\Delta\,R}{2\,R}(Q)$ along the curve becomes negligible, then the evolution of the curve in shape space is effectively described by classical equations of motion determined by the full potential $V_T=V+V_{Q}$.
-It is a very delicate enterprise to establish physical conditions that ensure that the evolution of the quantum potential is negligible.
-This is why we will consider a formal classical limit, in which we will simply assume mathematically that the evolution of $V_{Q}$ is negligible.\\
+As a consistency check, it is instructive to study the classical limit of our model.
+Fortunately, the de Broglie-Bohm approach allows a simple investigation of this limit: Whenever the evolution of the quantum potential $V_{\mathrm{qu}}=-\frac{\Delta\,R}{2\,R}(Q)$ along the curve becomes negligible, the evolution of the curve in shape space is effectively described by classical equations of motion determined by the full potential $V_T=V+V_{\mathrm{qu}}$.
+It is a very delicate enterprise to establish general physical conditions that ensure that the evolution of the quantum potential is in fact negligible.
+Thus, we shall consider a formal classical limit, in which we will simply assume mathematically that the evolution of $V_{\mathrm{qu}}$ may be discarded.\\